aolarchive/atc/readme.md

 # ATC, An Action-Based PHP Dispatching Library

-ATC is a small dispatching library for PHP built on Aura's routing package and Symfony's HttpFoundation and EventDispatcher.
+ATC is a small dispatching library for PHP built on [Aura.Router](https://github.com/auraphp/Aura.Router) package and Symfony's [HttpFoundation](https://github.com/symfony/HttpFoundation) and [EventDispatcher](https://github.com/symfony/EventDispatcher).
 There are two things you should know about this library:

 1. Every single route matches to a single Action class.
 2. Exceptions thrown from the Action can implement the ActionInterface and become the new Action.